 Often, a diagnosis and subsequent treatment is a trying time for both patients and their families.
 Fortunately, there is help available.

 It helps to have a good chunk of the information you are going to need, all in one place.
 There are helpful resources available which contain critical information on doctors, lawyers, and mesothelioma experts, so you don’t have to spend time looking.

 Talk to a Specialist

-Because mesothelioma is so rare, a lot of doctors haven’t encountered the disease.
+Because the disease is so rare, a lot of doctors haven’t encountered it in their careers.
 It helps to talk with a mesothelioma specialist who can ensure you get the best treatment possible.

 Go to a Support Group

 Several community organizations provide support for mesothelioma patients, their caregivers, and loved ones.
 Finding community members who can relate to your experiences may help ease feelings of isolation and fear.
 Support groups are also a great place to ask questions and get valuable feedback.

 Next Steps for Mesothelioma Survivors